Rwanda

 Pack for a Purpose

-Wilderness Bisate and Magashi support Children in the Wilderness, an educational programme aimed at bridging the divide between communities and wildlife.
+Wilderness Bisate, Bisate Reserve, Sabyinyo and Magashi support Children in the Wilderness, an educational programme aimed at bridging the divide between communities and wildlife.
 Consider leaving a little room in your bag to pack some things for the children of Rwanda.

-Most urgently, they need book bags, coloured pencils, HB pencils, sharpeners, and solar lantern lights but any stationery, educational tools or personal hygiene products are welcome.
+Most urgently, they need book bags, coloured pencils, HB pencils, sharpeners, and solar lantern lights, though any stationery, educational tools or personal hygiene products are welcome.
 Hand over the supplies at Bisate or Magashi and free up a little room for safari souvenirs.
 Visit Pack for a Purpose here.

 Rwanda has no strict dress code, although ladies are encouraged to dress conservatively, particularly in urban areas.
 Wear comfortable cotton clothes during the day and layer up with jerseys and closed shoes at night.